trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   # Rest of native CMakeLists.txt file ...

-Experience from the CASL VERA project showed that, overall, there is less hassle and less work and better portability when creating a native TriBITS build, even if it is a secondary build system for a given piece of software.
+Experience from the CASL VERA project has shown that, overall, there is less hassle, less work, and better portability when creating a native TriBITS build, even if it is a secondary build system for a given piece of software.

+The decision whether to just wrap the build system for the existing software or to create a (secondary) TriBITS build system for it depends on a number of factors.

+Note that while it is generally recommended to create a TriBITS build for an existing piece of software, it is generally not recommended with switch over all of the tests to use CTest (unless the existing software is going to ditch their current test driver and reporting system).
+Instead, the external software's native test system can just be called by the wrapped TriBITS package in one or more CTest tests.

 TriBITS directory snapshotting